SolarPanelsForFarms.uk

 Return on Investment for Farm Solar

 The return on investment for agricultural solar installations is among the strongest of any farm improvement.
 At current electricity prices (28-35p per kWh for commercial agricultural tariffs), a well-sized solar system that achieves 60-80% self-consumption delivers annual savings of £200-£280 per kWp installed.
-A 100kW system saving £18,000–£24,000 annually against a net cost of £36,000–£45,000 (after FETF 40% + 100% AIA) achieves payback in 1.7–2.1 years.
+A 100kW system saving £18,000–£24,000 annually against a net cost of £36,000–£45,000 (after grants up to 40% + 100% AIA) achieves payback in 1.7–2.1 years.
 After payback, every kilowatt-hour generated is effectively free for the remaining 23+ years of the system lifespan.
 Additional income comes from exporting surplus generation through the Smart Export Guarantee at 4–15p/kWh.
 Over 25 years, a 100kW agricultural solar system typically generates £450,000–£600,000 in combined savings and export income — a return of 1,000–1,600% on the net investment after grants.

 Available Grants and Funding